dmoisset/s5/character/classes/bard.md

 Note that not all skills have associated talents; make sure to choose on your Expertise skills that allow you to benefit from this feature.

-Some talents description ask you to make a “non-expert skill check”, which means adding your proficiency bonus once instead of twice to gain the benefit of the talent instead.
+Some talent descriptions ask you to make a “non-expert skill check”, which means adding your proficiency bonus once instead of twice to gain the benefit of the talent instead.

 #### Altered Bearing (Deception)